A. L. Rowse: Life and politics

 Rowse was born at Tregonissey, near St Austell, Cornwall, the son of Annie (née Vanson) and Richard Rowse, a china clay worker.
 Despite his modest origins and his parents' limited education, he won a place at St Austell County Grammar School and then a scholarship to Christ Church, Oxford, in 1921.
 He was encouraged in his pursuit of an academic career by a fellow Cornish man of letters, Sir Arthur Quiller-Couch, of Polperro, who recognised his ability from an early age.
 Rowse endured doubting comments about his paternity, thus he paid particular attention to his mother's association with a local farmer and butcher from Polgooth, near St Austell, Frederick William May (1872–1953).
 Any such frustrations were channelled into academia, which reaped him dividends later in life.

 Rowse had planned to study English literature, having developed an early love of poetry, but was persuaded to read history.
 He was a popular undergraduate and made many friendships that lasted for life.
 He graduated with first class honours in 1925 and was elected a fellow of All Souls College the same year.
+In 1927 Rowse was appointed lecturer at Merton College, where he stayed until 1930.
+He then became a lecturer at the London School of Economics.
 In 1929, he proceeded to a Master of Arts degree.
-In 1927 he was appointed lecturer at Merton College, where he stayed until 1930.
-He then became a lecturer at the London School of Economics.
+While at Oxford, Rowse met Adam von Trott zu Solz who was attending Oxford as a Rhodes scholar.
+Rowse became deeply infatuated with Trott, a man whom he madly loved and who influenced his thinking about Germany.
+Trott took Rowse on a number of tours of Berlin, Hamburg and Dresden to introduce him to German high culture.

+Rowse's biographer, Richard Ollard, described Trott as "...the most longest and most intense love" of Rowse's life, a man whom he was never able to get over despite a rift that had developed between them by the late 1930s.
+Rowse described Trott as "six feet tall" and "well aware of his shattering beauty", but complained that he was "fundamentally heterosexual".
+He later stated that his relationship with Trott was "an ideal love-affair, platonic in a philosophical sense; we never exchanged a kiss, let alone an embrace.
+We were both extremely high-minded, perhaps too much so".